 The first step exposes crushed apples (or apple cider) to yeast, which ferment the sugars and turn them into alcohol.

-In the second step, bacteria are added to the alcohol solution, which further ferment the alcohol and turn it into acetic acid… the main active compound in vinegar.
+In the second step, bacteria are added to the alcohol solution, which further ferments the alcohol and turns it into acetic acid… the main active compound in vinegar.